Paul Elbridge Wright: RCA

 Wright's early work at RCA focused on electrostatic printing, including a five color electrofax machine designed for the U.S. Army to print maps.
 This work led to three patents (U.S. Pat.
 3,133,484 - Electrostatic Printing Apparatus, May 19, 1964; US 3,274,565 - Optical-photoconductive reproducer utilizing insulative liquids; U.S. Pat.
 3,343,956 - Electrostatic Printing Process Wherein Development is Achieved by Sequential Application of Carrier Liquid and Developer Particles.)

-Wright's later work at RCA focused on the use of III-V elements for energy generation, including the prototype radioisotope thermoelectric generators for deep space probes and Vuilleumier-cycle refrigeration for spacecraft sensor cooling, cooling (holding the record for the greatest temperature drop using thermoelectric materials), and for improving night vision glasses.
-Wright developed a thermoelectric water reclamation system for manned space vehicles.
+Wright's later work at RCA focused on the use of III-V elements for energy generation, including the prototype radioisotope thermoelectric generators for deep space probes and Vuilleumier cycle refrigeration for spacecraft sensor cooling, cooling (holding the record for the greatest temperature drop using thermoelectric materials), and for improving night vision glasses.
+Wright developed a thermoelectric water reclamation system for crewed space vehicles.

 Wright was responsible for the development of the first thermoelectric air conditioner with a coefficient of performance of greater than two.
 He was responsible for the first fossil-fuel, silicon–germanium thermoelectric generator.
 Under Wright's direction, a magnesium-mercuric oxide battery was developed which exhibited an energy density of watt-hours per pound.
 During this time, Wright was also instrumental in developing technology for weather and other satellites.
-Some inventions at ATL were less successful, such as the video disc player and the bulls-eye UPC scanner.
+Some inventions at ATL were less successful, such as the videodisc and the bulls-eye UPC scanner.

 Wright served as director of RCA Advanced Technology Laboratories from 1972 to 1977, now part of Lockheed Martin.
 In 1978, he was appointed vice president and general manager of the AstroElectronics Division.
 During his time there, they built the largest thermo-vac chamber for the testing of satellite systems in a space-like environment.
 Wright also led bidding on two satellite contracts that would become the first communication satellites to use solid-state amplifiers.
 The bids leveraged the common engineering costs for the two projects, assigning one-half the common costs to each project.
 Winning only one of the contracts would be been financially disastrous for the Astro division because one-half of the satellite's engineering costs would exceed Astro's profits from the contact.
 Winning both contracts, however, made meant that engineering costs were covered by the two satellite contracts.

 In 1981, Wright was named division vice president and general manager of the RCA Government Systems division.
 Wright spent 28 years at RCA, rising to the position of Senior Vice President, Corporate Planning and Development in 1985.
 He was responsible for developing and administrating the strategic plans for RCA.